-This program provides weekly studio time for people experienced in clay and high-fire (cone 10) ceramics and who are self-sufficient.
-Space during a Drop-In session is available on a first-come-first-served basis.
-Although it is unlikely, space may be limited.
-No pre-registration is required just come at any point during the Drop-In session time to work.
+This program provides weekly studio time for people experienced in clay and high-fire (∆ 10) ceramics and who are self-sufficient.
+Space during a Drop-In session is available on a first-come-first-served basis, and is not guaranteed.
+No pre-registration for a Drop-In session is allowed or required.

-Newcomers, please allot about 15 minutes at your first session for a studio orientation.
+Newcomers, please allot 15 to 20 minutes at the beginning of your first session for a studio orientation.
 Also, please familiarize yourself with Ruby’s Drop-In Procedures & Rules listed below.

 Monday 6 – 9pm Tuesday 1 – 4pm *Wednesday 6 – 9pm Friday 10am - 1pm Saturday 1 – 4pm

-(*Note: Drop-In Hours Wednesdays except the last Wednesday of most months when our community meetings take place)
+(*Note: Drop-In Hours Wednesdays except the last Wednesday of most months when our Community Meeting takes place.)

 Procedures & Rules

-FEE: Cash or in-state check only, $14 per session.
+FEE: Cash or in-state check only, $17 per session (effective March 1st, 2019).
 Clay and tools are sold separately.